-The Aftertreatment DPF Regeneration Required icon flashes when the Diesel Particulate Filter is full/overfull and regeneration is needed. exhaust gas temperature during a passive regeneration.
+The High Exhaust System Temperature icon illuminates when a parked Aftertreatment DPF Regeneration is initiated.
+It also indicates high exhaust gas temperature during a moving regeneration.
 When the HEST icon is illuminated, do not park or operate the vehicle near people, or any flammable materials, vapors, or structures.